Prepare TP-Link WR940N V6 TFTP Recovery on Mac

 OpenWrt LuCI Admin Interface

-OpenWrt LuCI Admin Interface (accessible after successful flash)
+OpenWrt LuCI Admin Interface (accessible after recovery and boot complete)

 Reset Computer IP